expressjs/expressjs.com/astro/src/content/api-reference/en/4x/res-download.md

+---
+title: res.download
+description: Transfers the file at `path` as an "attachment".
+Typically, browsers will prompt the user for download.
+menuTitle: res.download
+---

 <h3 id='res.download'>res.download(path [, filename] [, options] [, fn])</h3>

 Transfers the file at `path` as an "attachment".
 Typically, browsers will prompt the user for download.